mikeroyal/Self-Hosting-Guide/README.md

 [Turtl](https://turtlapp.com/) is a secure, collaborative notebook for bookmarks or passwords, files or shopping lists.

+[The Everything App](https://anytype.io/) is an app where you can do everything: Protect your thoughts & data with end-to-end encryption.
+Local, on-device encryption.
+Only you have encryption keys.
+Offline account creation: control your keys, own your data.
+No server, no gatekeeper: peer-to-peer sync on local networks.
+Locally store your data, self-host your backups where you please.

 [TiddlyWiki](https://tiddlywiki.com/) is a single-file mode wiki application for todo lists, effective project management tool and of course writing drafts and notes.
 It has extensions for all the major browsers.

 [Milanote](https://milanote.com/) is a tool for organizing creative projects into beautiful visual boards.